fhircast/sandbox.js/README.md

 ```
 3. Submit a subscription

-Navigate the browser to http://localhost:3000 and change the hub URL port from 3000 to 5000 in section 1.
+Navigate Internet Explorer (chrome or safari will not work properly because of CORS header restriction) to http://localhost:3000 and change the hub URL port from 3000 to 5000 in section 1.

 Click the send button in section 2.
-The console window where the hub is tunning will show the subscription being accepted.
+The console window where the hub is running will show the subscription being accepted.

 4. Send an event